Ivy-Apps/ivy-wallet/docs/Architecture.md

 ## Paradigm: pragmatic

 Ivy Wallet is a multi-paradigm project.
-Follow whatever paradigm that you want.
+Follow whatever paradigm that you prefer.
 We appreciate both OOP (Object Oriented Programming) and FP (Functional Programming), use the best from both worlds.

 **Just avoid:**
 - Inheritance
 - Complex design patterns

-That being said, we lean more towards the FP world because of its simplicity and predictability.
-Ivy Wallet is built on top and actively promotes [ArrowKt](https://arrow-kt.io/).
+That being said, we lean more towards the FP world because of its simplicity and safety.
+Ivy Wallet is built on top [ArrowKt](https://arrow-kt.io/) so you can take advantage of it.

 ## Clean code: NO 🚫